neilmartin12/wordlesolve/README.md

 ![Screenshot](img/testmode.png)

 ### Options
-Each *wordlesolve* mode takes a number of configuration options, either as command line switches or keyword argments.
+Each *wordlesolve* mode takes a number of options, either as command line switches or keyword arguments.

 <table>
     <tr>